 We’re on iTunes and Google Play, and we’ve got a regular RSS feed too!

 About the 2017 radio show and podcast release:

 This podcast by @PhilosophyBB on #teaching #1stgen students hits home.
 [It] provides great advice for #pedagogy in #humanities.
 I love the advice @philosophybb gives for stimulating interest in class via #popculture.
-[It] shows how we need to be cognizant of our privilege. ~ Victoria Burmeister (@mercury_witch)
+[It] shows how we need to be cognizant of our privilege.
+Thank you for the podcast! ~ Victoria Burmeister (@mercury_witch)

 Listened to @PhilosophyBB w @danieljbrunson while working out.
 Nice episode!
 I too am a 1st gen college grad; terrible HS student who found phil in 1st semester by complete happenstance.
 Forever grateful and led to passion for phil.
 So I found the discussion very nice! ~ Thomas Ames (@tbhames)